DTegano/NHL-Prediction-using-Machine-Learning/README.md

 F-statistic: 1.401e+04 on 5 and 3670 DF,  p-value: < 2.2e-16
 ```

 Well, that didn't last long.
 Blocked shots had an enormous p-value, and did not have any statistically significant weight compared to the other stats.
+You can see that this variable was dropped and the model was re-run.
 While Goals against isn't surprising when looking at the negative relationships, I am shocked that points has a negative relationship.
 For every one unit increase in points, save % is expected to drop by 0.01259 - which isn't a big change, but still interesting to see.
 You would expect to see good goaltending save % that results in more points.

 ```
 dt_away %>%